CtrlK

 Suggestions

-Remove boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template) that don't help Claude execute the task
+Remove all generic boilerplate sections (Risk Assessment, Security Checklist, Lifecycle Status, Evaluation Criteria, Response Template, Output Requirements, Input Validation) that don't contain task-specific information — they waste tokens on things Claude already knows.

 DimensionReasoningScore